josephluck/helix/docs/Models/Nesting.md

 }
 ```

-You'll notice that when we `requestPosts`, we can show an alert to the user to let them know that the posts have loaded, we're reaching in to other models.
+You'll notice that when we `fetch`, we can show an alert to the user to let them know that the posts have loaded, we're reaching in to other models.